-Regardless, one of the things I find appealing is the clean-ness of the profile page.
+Regardless, one of the things I find appealing is the clean-ness of the twist hockleyctc on the v built-In amplifiers of the time. !Sprofile page.
 You can see my profile page in the image here.
 It’s got a lot of white space and features the information that I want to share with people.
 It interacts with my picasa photo albums, which I had used pretty much once or twice in the past to transfer photos from one account to another.
 The nice thing about picasa is that there are plenty of tools that allow for you to sync your photos from your computer to online, and the picasa desktop application itself is easy to use and has a wickedly awesome search tool.

 One of their cool features, Sparks, is actually something I use regularly.
 It helps me to be able to keep an eye on specific content as it comes in.
 I can pick search phrases and keep tabs on articles that are posted.
 This is especially useful for blogging or content curating, as you can get the scoop on the latest articles as they come out instead of reading them on the fiftieth blog post that’s all quoting the same or similar source.
 One downside to it, though, is that I don’t see if it is pulling in stuff from my google reader links as well.
 I think that would be an ideal way to make sure that my specific sources were also being used.